Akshatbhatnagar908/memotag-voice-problem-detection/README.md

 - Build a **web interface** or mobile app for easier testing and use in clinics.
 - Collaborate with **clinicians and speech-language pathologists** for validation.

-## ⚠️ Disclaimer

-> This is a research prototype and is not certified for clinical diagnosis.
-Always consult a licensed medical professional for accurate assessment and treatment.

 ## 📄 License